wilsonmar/WebSockets/README.md

 HTTP5 WebSocket implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and client.

-Applications such as stock and sports tickers, on-line gaming, etc. provide "real-time" updates without the need for users to manually refresh the screen or click a button.
+Applications such as stock and sports tickers, on-line gaming, inventory trackers, chats, and other apps needing "real-time" updates without the need for users to manually refresh the screen or click a button.

 SignalR 2 comes with Visual Studio 2013.